zdelrosario/ga-tech-workshop/_episodes/02-python.md

    facilitates scientific reproducibility.

-Jupyter notebooks are not *always* the best media for writing code; for instance, python *packages* are not written in jupyter notebooks.
+Jupyter notebooks are not *always* the best media for writing code; for instance, python *modules* are not written in jupyter notebooks.
 However, for our purposes, jupyter is a good solution.

 ## Working in Jupyter